 His practice focuses on complex cases of abuse of dominance, restrictive agreements and merger notifications, and he represents clients before the European Courts, the European Commission, national competition authorities, national courts and international arbitration tribunals.

 Clients look to Assimakis for his proven track record and his ability to combine quietly resolving the most sensitive and complex investigations with aggressively litigating to achieve the necessary results.
-Chambers Global 2014 notes that he has "extensive experience and a deep understanding of competition law and economics."
+Chambers Global 2020 notes that he has "a solid theoretical background, which means he can handle different complex cases", while Legal 500 2020 lauds him for "his professionalism, proactive mentality and good communication ethos."

 Assimakis has acted before the ECJ in Syfait v.
 GlaxoSmithKline and Lélos v.
 GlaxoSmithKline (parallel trade of pharmaceuticals - abuse of dominance), and in GlaxoSmithKline Services v.
 Commission (parallel trade of pharmaceuticals - Article 101).
 He has also been involved before the EU General Court in Microsoft v.
 Commission (compulsory licensing of interoperability information), GlaxoSmithKline Services v.
 Commission (parallel trade of pharmaceuticals - application of Article 101), Chalkor Metal Works v.
 Commission (copper plumbing tubes), Public Power Corporation v.
 Commission (Greek lignites), EAEPC v.
 Commission (rejection of a complaint), representing GlaxoSmithKline, and Google v.
 Commission (Google Shopping), representing the Computer & Communications Industry Association (CCIA).
 He also successfully represented Aegean Airlines in Aegean/Olympic II, which resulted in the European Commission clearing the deal in a Phase II proceeding.
 This was the first time that the Commission cleared a merger after it had previously prohibited it.

-Assimakis has represented clients with excellent results in proceedings before the Albanian, Cypriot, French, Greek, Kosovo, Romanian and Russian competition authorities and Belgian, Bulgarian, Cypriot, French, Greek, Latvian, Spanish and Russian courts.
-He has particular experience in arbitration cases involving EU and national competition issues, and in private antitrust litigation cases in national courts.
-Notable clients include GlaxoSmithKline, Pfizer, Nestlé/Nespresso, and Coca-Cola HBC.
+Assimakis has represented clients with excellent results in proceedings before the Albanian, Croatian, Cypriot, French, Greek, Kosovo, Romanian, Russian and Slovenian competition authorities and Belgian, Bulgarian, Cypriot, French, Greek, Latvian, Spanish and Russian courts.
+He has particular experience in arbitration cases involving competition issues, and in private antitrust litigation cases in national courts.

 Assimakis is a former Commissioner and Member of the Board of the Hellenic Competition Commission (HCC).

-Assimakis is currently a visiting fellow of the Centre for Law and Governance in Europe at University College London (UCL), a member of the Executive Committee of the Global Competition Law Centre (GCLC) at the College of Europe and a senior associate fellow of the Institute for European Studies (IES) at the Vrije Universiteit Brussels (VUB).
+Assimakis is currently a visiting fellow of the Centre for Law and Governance in Europe at University College London (UCL) and a member of the Executive Committee of the Global Competition Law Centre (GCLC) at the College of Europe.
 He is a prolific writer on legal matters and often gives speeches and seminars on EU competition law, arbitration and Greek law, and is a non-governmental advisor to the International Competition Network (ICN).

 University of Cambridge, UK